quangvu32/Facebook-App-in-C-Sharp/README.md

-Facebook app in C# for final project
+A Facebook-like App made in C# for final project.
 Might be modefied in the future (if possible)